coverclock/com-diag-hazer/README.md

 other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.

+## bc

 If you want to use several of the post-processing scripts for the optional CSV output file, you may need to install the standard command line (lab) bench calculator (bc) utility.

     sudo apt-get install bc

+## inotifywait

 If you want to run the peruse script, which several other scripts make use of, you may need to install the inotify tools package.

     sudo apt-get install inotify-tools

+## Workflow

-For my own development work flow, I have also found it useful to install other packages that are often optional in various Linux/GNU distros.
+For my own development workflow, I have also found it useful to install other packages that are often optional in various Linux/GNU distros.
 Your mileage may vary.